mayaanne/foundations/week-2/html-css-blog-template-setup.md

 ## Introduction
 - In the previous challenge you started a GitHub pages repository: `username.gihub.io`.
-- Each week you will create a new blog post within that repo, using HTML, CSS and JavaScript.
+- Each Sprint you will create a new blog post within that repo, using HTML, CSS and JavaScript.
 - Blogs will follow the naming convention week#-module.
 For example week1-techincal and week1-core.

 ## Set up part one - Add HTML